Sigma Iota Alpha: History

 Sigma Iota Alpha was founded on September 29, 1990, by thirteen women from four colleges in New York: University at Albany, SUNY; SUNY New Paltz; Stony Brook University; and Rensselaer Polytechnic Institute.
 The founders include Dora Maria Abreu, Elizabeth Coats, Tina Colberg, Eulogia Diaz, Angelica Hernandez, Teresa Herrero, Norma Porras, Miriam Ramirez, Saida Rodriguez, Grecia Sanchez, Maria Trujillo, Clara Vasquez and Dulce Williams.

 The mission of Hermandad de Sigma Iota Alpha, Inc. is "to formalize, cultivate, and foster bonds amongst each other as sisters and abide by respect, trust, communication, professionalism, and accountability."
 Alpha Iota Sigma's goals are to increase awareness of the diverse Latino cultures, to promote leadership amongst the sisters, and to serve as "models of excellence in education and achievement amongst women."

 The sorority expanded and chartered chapters outside of New York state.
+The foundations for the sorority began to be set across its four founding campuses in 1985 through the aid of Alpha, Beta, Gamma, and Delta chapters of the modern day iteration of Phi Iota Alpha.
+Its Greek-lettered designation can be derived from the defunct fraternity Sigma Iota Alpha that was founded in April 1939 by former members of the aforementioned Phi Iota Alpha who chose to secede and become the American component of Fraternidad Sigma (Sigma Fraternity).